Goat Cheese Whipped Cauliflower Casserole

 Instructions

-- Preheat your oven to 400°F, and lightly coat a 2 quart casserole dish with oil or cooking spray.
+- Preheat your oven to 400°F, and lightly coat a 2-quart casserole dish with oil or cooking spray.

 - Drain thoroughly, and allow to cool slightly so that some of the excess moisture evaporates.

-- Bake for 25-30 minutes, or until heated through and browned on top.
+- Transfer the whipped cauliflower to the prepared dish.
+Bake at 400°F for 25-30 minutes, or until heated through and browned on top.
 Sprinkle with additional fresh thyme leaves, if desired.

 #CKCchallenge I made this for the March 2023 challenge (GF casseroles) and loved it.
 Great balance of goat cheese, thyme and cauliflower.
 Will make again, it is a lovely side dish for spring.